jingcheng-ai/jingcheng-ai.github.io/README.md

 # Hi, I'm Jing!

-Applied Data Scientist with 15+ years building behavioral models and decision systems in financial and customer data environments.
+Applied Data Scientist with 15+ years of experience building predictive models and decision systems in complex behavioral data environments.

-Specializing in turning messy customer behavior signals into reliable decision tools for marketing, risk, and strategy.
+I specialize in diagnosing weak predictive models and rebuilding them into reliable decision systems used for real business decisions.

 ## Signature Strength

-I specialize in diagnosing weak models and rebuilding them into reliable decision systems.
-My work often focuses on:
+Turning messy behavioral data into practical decision tools through:
 - behavioral segmentation
-- feature engineering that captures real customer behavior
+- feature engineering grounded in real customer behavior
-- interpretable models that teams can deploy and trust
+- interpretable machine learning models that teams can deploy and trust

 ## Approach

-Most predictive systems fail because behavioral signals are poorly represented in the data.
+Most predictive systems fail because real signals are poorly represented in the data.
 My process typically follows three steps:
 - Identify the behavioral structure hidden in the data
-- Engineer features that capture those behavioral patterns
+- Engineer features that capture those patterns
-- Use simple, interpretable models to translate those signals into reliable decisions This often reveals meaningful customer segments and drivers that complex models miss.
+- Building interpretable models that translate signals into reliable decisions This often reveals meaningful segments and drivers that complex models overlook.

 ## Core Capabilities